TheCat-In-TheClouds/MAGD271/Assignments/assignment_04_CardDeck/README.md

 20 | The face of one card has a student created design.
 This design demonstrates understanding of more advanced shape functionality in Processing.
 The design balances legibility with style, meaning a player can read the value of the card but also appreciate it aesthetically.
 75 | Total

 Any media included with Processing sketches are presumed to be the work of the student unless otherwise stated.
 Media used from outside sources are expected to be altered substantially by the student.
-When media from outside sources are used, a notice of attribution at the top of the main sketch in a comment should be provided, including a link to the media's source and a notice of usability, for example a Creative Commons license.
+When media from outside sources are used, a notice of attribution at the top of the main sketch in a comment should be provided.
 This is not only for ethical and legal reasons, but so __you can incorporate the work you do here into your portfolio__ if you choose.